The Way of Being

 Logic, method, and content has the following functions.
 It extends the concept of logic to (i) fact and inference (ii) the certain and the less than certain cases (in a manner that is a definite enhancement over what is sometimes called ‘argument’).
 It fills in the range of metaphysics.
 It shows logic and metaphysics to be the same.
 It shows metaphysics (and logic) to be self-contained (as far as possible and in what sense).

 Many classical and modern problems have been treated to this point—but the treatment is not for its own sake – the problems are significant to the purpose of the way of being.
 To catalog and treat the problems of metaphysics would be useful as (i) a contribution (ii) potential utility in the way and in life (iii) showing the power of the real metaphysics.
-This is done in the problems of being, where the problems are extended, rationally arranged, and addressed in light of the real or ultimate metaphysics (emphasis is on those problems not addressed in the main development).
+This is done in the problems of metaphysics and philosophy, where the problems are extended, rationally arranged, and addressed in light of the real or ultimate metaphysics (emphasis is on those problems not addressed in the main development).

-1.3.3.2 Dynamic reorderings
+1.3.3.2 Dynamic reordering

 1.3.3.2.1 Introduction